 Wrap some foil around the bottom of the pan so the bottom doesn't get wet.
 Set the pan on a trivet with long handles.

-Close the lid and set the steam release knob to the Sealing position.
+Close the lid and set the steam release knob to the Sealing position, if not self-sealing.

 Press the Pressure Cook/Manual button or dial, then the +/- button or dial to select 45 minutes.
 High Pressure.
 The pot will take several minutes to come to pressure.

-You will probably need to dab off the excess water from the top of the pie using a paper towel.
+You may need to dab off the excess water from the top of the foil using a paper towel.
 Then use the handles to carefully lift the pie out of the pot.

-Let the pie set for 1 hour, then put in the fridge to chill for 2-3 hours to set up.
+Let the pie set for 1 hour, then put in the fridge to chill for 3 hours or more to set up.

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.